christophertacon/Blog/tools-pelican/content/PyOpenCL/OpenCL_Workshop.md

 # Prerequisites #

 Use of PyOpenCL requires users to have knowledge of programming in both the Python and C languages.
-A Virtual Machine is available with all the software pre-installed [here](www.southampton.ac.uk/~ngcmbits/virtualmachines) (WARNING: 4 GB Download).
+A Virtual Machine is available with all the software pre-installed [here](www.southampton.ac.uk/~ngcmbits/virtualmachines/Ubuntu14_PyOpenCL.ova) (WARNING: 4 GB Download).
 For those not using the VM, they will need to install Python and PyOpenCL on their machine and OpenCL as well if it isn't already included.
-Note that not using the Virtual Machine does allow PyOpenCL to access more elements than just the CPU (if your machine has them).
+Note that not using the Virtual Machine does allow PyOpenCL to access devices besides the  CPU (if your machine has them).

 The password for the VM is **feeg6003**.
 In Terminal, users should navigate to **feeg6003/Documents/opencl_workshop/** and run the command **git pull origin**.

 This will download the exercises for the workshop.
-To access all the workshop materials (including correct exercise answers), they can be downloaded from [here](https://bitbucket.org/computationalmodelling/computationalmodelling.bitbucket.org/src/d978f0efb2178c6fbeb770066ce710f49b1dc49f/tools-pelican/content/PyOpenCL/).
+To access all the exercise materials (including correct exercise answers), they can be downloaded from [here]({filename}/PyOpenCL/Exercises.zip).

 # Presentation Slides #